Product Manager Roles

 The role of a Product Manager includes overall responsibility for the product’s strategic direction and market success.
 As a Junior Product Manager, you’ll be both helping your mentor Product Manager carry out those responsibilities and learning as much as you can about what it takes to do so.
 Because this is a support and learning role, you will be working under the supervision of your Product Manager, and your day-to-day responsibilities might be more tactical.

-But fundamentally, you’ll still be helping support your team’s larger product strategy and goals, which will involve tasks such as:
+But fundamentally, you’ll still be helping support your team’s larger product strategy and goals.
+Key tasks in a typical Junior product manager job description include:

 • Collaborating with the product team to define the product vision and strategy.